Functions preserving positive definiteness for sparse matrices: General thresholding and entrywise maps

-Combining Corollary \ref{cor:abs_mon_0_inf} and Lemma \ref{lem:abs_mon_implies_pos}, we obtain the following characterization of functions preserving positive definiteness for every positive definite matrix with positive entries: \begin{theorem} Let $f: (0,\infty) \rightarrow \mathbb{R}$.
-Then $f[A]$ is positive semidefinite for every positive semidefinite matrix $A$ with positive entries if and only if $f$ is absolutely monotonic on $(0,\infty)$. \end{theorem}
+Combining Corollary \ref{cor:abs_mon_0_inf} and Lemma \ref{lem:abs_mon_implies_pos}, and assuming $f$ is continuous, we obtain the following characterization of functions preserving positive definiteness for every positive semidefinite matrix with positive entries.
+The same result also appears in \cite{vasudeva79}, where it is shown that the continuity assumption is not required. \begin{theorem}[{\cite[Theorem 6]{vasudeva79}}] Let $f: (0,\infty) \rightarrow \mathbb{R}$.
+Then $f[A]$ is positive semidefinite for every symmetric positive semidefinite matrix $A$ with positive entries if and only if $f$ is absolutely monotonic on $(0,\infty)$. \end{theorem}

 The following theorem shows that the result remains the same if the entries of the positive semidefinite matrix $A$ are constrained to be in a given interval.
 Special cases of this result have been proved by different authors; we state only the most general version here. \begin{theorem}[see Schoenberg \cite{Schoenberg42}, Rudin \cite{Rudin59}, Vasudeva \cite{vasudeva79}, Hiai \cite{Hiai2009}, Herz \cite{Herz63}, Christensen and Ressel \cite{Christensen_et_al78}] Let $0 < \alpha \leq \infty$ and let $f: (-\alpha, \alpha) \rightarrow \mathbb{R}$.
-Then $f[A]$ is positive semidefinite for every positive semidefinite matrix $A$ with entries in $(-\alpha, \alpha)$ if and only if $f$ is analytic on the disc $\{z \in \mathbb{C}: |z| < \alpha\}$ and absolutely monotonic on $(0,\alpha)$. \end{theorem}
+Then $f[A]$ is positive semidefinite for every symmetric positive semidefinite matrix $A$ with entries in $(-\alpha, \alpha)$ if and only if $f$ is analytic on the disc $\{z \in \mathbb{C}: |z| < \alpha\}$ and absolutely monotonic on $(0,\alpha)$. \end{theorem}